shreyvish5678/klin/README.md

 | --- | --- | ---: | ---: | --- |
 | Bonsai 27B Q1 | Supervised fine-tuning + LoRA | **9/9** | **20 s** | Reported selected winner; verification pending |

-This is the latest user-reported improvement.
-The scored bundle, evaluator output, model/adapter hashes, and clean-reproduction record are not present in the repository yet, so it is not represented as sealed proof.
-The earlier sealed run remains available as historical evidence.

 The production demo is in [`products/dist-ui`](products/dist-ui).
 It contains the responsive React product, local SSE orchestrator, sanitized sealed replay,